 Advanced Tip #1: Optimize Keyword Density, Not Just Presence

 Most people think keyword optimization means "add the keyword once."
-That's wrong.
+That's too shallow.

 What that means: